lmcai/Leaf_evolution/1_leaf_segmentation_measurement/readme.md

 This should generate a png file `rotated_*.png` where the main axis is placed vertically.

+3. For dissected leaves, use the function `batch_rotate_dissected_leaf(folder_path)`, which will not fill holes

-3. Some images are upside down, they need to be manually sorted into one folder and use the following script to rotate the image for 180 degree.
+4. Some images are upside down, they need to be manually sorted into one folder and use the following script to rotate the image for 180 degree.
 ```
 image_files = dir(fullfile(folder_path, 'rotate*.png'));
 for i = 1:numel(image_files)